A good backpacker travel insurance is essential whether you are planning to go on a short term trip or considering long term traveling.

 The airline may lose your backpack

 You are just starting your trip.
 You check in your backpack, board your plane, and 12 hours later find yourself in a different continent.
 Pity your backpack didn’t make it there: the airline lost your luggage.
 It’s one of the most annoying things that can happen to travelers.
-Chances are that you will be getting your stuff in a day or two (or nine, as it happened to my sister once).
-But you will still need some clean clothes and toiletries to get by while you wait for your luggage to arrive.
+Chances are that your stuff will be delivered in a day or two (or nine, as it happened to my sister once).
+But you will still need some clean clothes and toiletries to get by meantime.
 A good backpacker insurance will cover the costs of replacing your backpack and all the items in it.

 You may want to join a guided trip

-Ok, back to being serious now.
-There are places you won’t be visiting independently, because it is simply too complicated.
-When you join a guided group trip, and even more so one that has a high level of adventurous activities, the operator will require to purchase a good travel insurance.
+There are places you simply won’t be able to visit independently – think Salar de Uyuni, Antartica, etc. When you join a guided group trip, and even more so one that has a high level of adventurous activities, the operator will require to purchase a good travel insurance.
 That’s when your backpacker travel insurance will come in handy.

 Or go to countries where it is required

-Did you know that there are some countries that will deny you entry unless you don’t show proof of having a backpacker insurance?
+Did you know that there are some countries that will deny you entry unless you show proof of having insurance?
 Make sure to double check whether you can enter the country (or countries) that you are planning to visit, and to get your insurance accordingly.

 You may miss your flight

 No matter how hard you try to leave nice and early for a flight, you may get stuck in traffic.
-I remember I was in the very civilized London once, and I left something like 4 hours in advance to get to the airport nice and early.
-Pity that there were power cuts along the rail line and I was stuck on the train, and by the time I made it to the airport I was unable to check in and board my flight.
-If this happens to you, your insurance may be able to cover the costs of the new flight you may need to purchase, and help you get a refund for the missed flight.
+If that happens, your insurance may be able to cover the costs of the new flight you may need to purchase, and help you get a refund for the missed flight.

 Just because it hasn’t happened yet, it doesn’t mean it won’t

-Why am I ranting about this, now?
-Because the exact same principle applies to backpacking insurance.
-Just because it’s never happened to you or anyone you know before, it doesn’t mean it never will.
+The same principle applies to anything else when you travel: just because it’s never happened to you or anyone you know before, it doesn’t mean it never will.
+And that’s why you need to have a good insurance.

 The costs to benefits ratio is – actually – great